 Good afternoon, everyone.
 I’m Provost Ralph Hexter, and I’m delighted to be here today.
 I have the privilege of conveying the university’s gratitude to you, our new academic retirees and emeriti, for your exceptional service to UC Davis.
 At the same time—and this seems nearly as important—I have the opportunity to share lunch and conversation with some of the most distinguished and luminous members of our university family.
 Being near this degree of celebrity usually requires a winning bid at a charity auction.

 But who knows?
 Perhaps our development folks will devise something of that sort in the near future—so be sure to check your emails and texts frequently.
-The Greek king Menelaus had to deal with the unwelcome fact that his wife, Helen, had sailed off with Paris, a handsome Trojan prince.

 I would be remiss if I didn’t acknowledge that, for those of us who remain, the happiness of this celebration is accompanied by a measure of sadness over your departure.
 There are precedents for our feeling of loss—I give you a few fictional ones, but only to better express the truth.